FreakC-Foundation/FreakC/README.md

     REM This is a comment in FreakC and Batch
     ::This is also a comment in FreakC and Batch

+## What is in the devkit ?
+<li>A FreakC compiler</li>
+<li>A FreakC terminal</li>

-## 1.0 Release
+## 1.x Release
-This is an official 1.0 release, which has the compiler rebuilt completely different from all the 0.x version.
+All the 1.x release has the compiler rebuilt completely different from all the 0.x version.
 It is now fast and versatile.

 ## Developers
 <li>Lead Developer: Nguyen Phu Minh</li>